Diamond Price Quotes vs. Firm Offers

 Firm offers are the price given once we have seen and physically examined the diamond.
 This firm offer is the exact amount that you will receive.
 There are no hidden fees or commissions deducted by WP Diamonds.
 You can receive this in cash (appointment only), by check or wire.

-Certificates provide us with vital information on diamonds, including the 4 Cs: color, cut, clarity and carat.
-These are not the only factors that determine the price of a diamond but are the core information that allow us to provide an estimate.
+Certificates provide us with vital information on diamonds, including the 4 C’s: color, cut, clarity and carat.
+These are not the only factors that determine the price of a stone but are the core information that allow us to provide a diamond price quote.
 Certificates are the closest thing we have to a guarantee in this industry, and still we have seen stone damage on certified pieces or treatments done to diamonds after they were graded.
 As such these can only take us so far when narrowing down our price ranges.

 Estimating a price range is not as easy as reviewing the details on a certificate, that is just the beginning.
 There are many layers to the valuation process.
 It starts by using the relevant appraisal or certificate information to get an idea of what the item looks like.
 We then dive deeper into: angle and proportions of the diamond, light reflection and how much the diamond sparkles as well as florescence and any cloudiness in the stone.
 We also consider any possible treatments, like laser drilling, fracture filling or the stone being made of synthetic material.
 Inclusions need to be reviewed to see if they reflect within the stone or they are positioned in an unnoticeable area.